What you’ll practice

 Group values

-Fill shadow family as one flat note.
-Keep lights clean and separate.
+Fill the shadow family as one flat note.
+Keep the light side clean and separate.

 Turn the form